brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 forward in time, allowing us to hook up callbacks to it and monitor how our state changes over time.

-We first `start` our service so it listens to events and immediately send it a `TRY_ACQUIRE_LOCK`.
+We first `start` our service so it listens to events and we immediately send it a `TRY_ACQUIRE_LOCK`.
 This event will kick-off our state machine, which internally will trigger its internal services to try to acquire the lock.
 We will have a look at our actual state machine code soon.

-If you look at where we create this `service` instance, you will [the following call](https://github.com/brunojppb/node-distributed-lock/blob/e2ef7d65847fe7ed165dffd4669a9f58415da1f6/app/worker/index.ts#L53-L62):
+If you look at where we create this `service` instance, you will see [the following call](https://github.com/brunojppb/node-distributed-lock/blob/e2ef7d65847fe7ed165dffd4669a9f58415da1f6/app/worker/index.ts#L53-L62):

 ```ts